vigna/epserde-rs/README.md

 ε-serde is a Rust framework for *ε*-copy *ser*ialization and *de*serialization.

+## WARNING

+With release 0.2.0 we had to change the type hash function, so all serialized data must be regenerated.
+We apologize for the inconvenience.

 ## Why

 Large immutable data structures need time to be deserialized using the [serde](https://serde.rs/)